 Disclosures for Non-Financial Assets Measured at Fair Value on a Non-Recurring Basis

-The Company's financial instruments mainly consist of cash, receivables, current assets, accounts payable and accrued expenses and debt.
-The carrying amounts of its cash, receivables, current assets, accounts payable, accrued expenses and current debt approximates fair value due to the short-term nature of these instruments.
+The Company's financial instruments mainly consist of cash, receivables, current assets, accounts payable, accrued expenses and debt.
+The carrying amounts of cash, receivables, current assets, accounts payable, accrued expenses and current debt approximates fair value due to the short-term nature of these instruments.